darylteo/vertx-deployment-manager/README.md

 Simply put the DeploymentManager.jar in your working directory.

 ### Create a Configuration File ###
-If you want the deployment manager to deploy verticles upon launch, create a JSON configuration file. <<TODO: Not Supported Yet>>
+If you want the deployment manager to deploy verticles upon launch, create a JSON configuration file.
+Note that this is not Supported Yet.

 ### Running the Deployment Manager ###
 Simply run the deployment manager as you would with normal verticles.
 (This assumes you have vertx in your PATH, and VERTX_MODS is default).